-1. Grant Program Background
+1. Program Background

-The Sustainable Agricultural Lands Conservation Program (SALC), a component of the Strategic Growth Council's (Council) Affordable Housing and Sustainable Communities (AHSC) Program, supports California's greenhouse gas (GHG) emission reduction goals by making strategic investments to protect agricultural lands from conversion to more GHG intensive uses.
+The Sustainable Agricultural Lands Conservation Program (SALC), a component of the Strategic Growth Council's (Council) Affordable Housing and Sustainable Communities Program, supports the California's greenhouse gas (GHG) emission reduction goals by making strategic investments to protect agricultural lands from conversion to more GHG intensive uses.
 Protecting critical agricultural lands from conversion to urban or rural residential development promotes smart growth within existing jurisdictions, ensures open space remains available, and supports a healthy agricultural economy and resulting food security.
 A healthy and resilient agricultural sector is becoming increasingly important in meeting the challenges occurring and anticipated as a result of climate change.
+Auction revenues from the Cap-and-Trade Program are deposited into the Greenhouse Gas Reduction Fund (GGRF), which the Legislature and Governor appropriate to a variety of programs such as the SALC and which operate under the umbrella of California Climate Investments.
 All projects funded by GGRF monies must reduce or avoid greenhouse gas emissions.